medford-group/bdqm-vip/lectures/04_Running_DFT_On_PACE.md

 The first is the `#!/bin/bash` this just tells th system that it is a bash script and to use the bash shell to run it.

 The next block is a set of comments all starting with `#PBS` These are a signal to the queue system to read inputs.
 The first two have a `-l` flag, this is a resource request.
 Here we are asking for 1 node with 1 core per node.
 Basically, a single processor.
 The second line is asking for 2 minutes of "walltime" which is just how long we want that one processor for.
 The next line with the `-q` flag is what queue we're asking for.
-Here we want to use the `coc-ice` queue.
+Here we want to use the `pace-ice` queue.
 The `-N` line gives the job a name.
 Then the final two are telling the system where to direct the output and error messages to.

 Let's run this one. first we want to make a new directory (_never run jobs in your home directory, it confuses the queuing system_.)